- CIVIC IDOLATRY

 Sorta looks like

-Here’s how we know it’s not.
-Some of the “saints” include
+Here’s how we know it’s not the second coming at all: You’ll notice some of the “saints” in the painting include

-McNaughton made clear that isn’t what he meant.
-This isn’t the second coming, though it seriously borrows second coming imagery.
+To be fair, McNaughton made clear this isn’t what he meant.
+This is not the second coming—though it seriously borrows second-coming imagery.
 It’s about America, the people who “influenced our country and our Constitution in a positive way,” and it’s why Jesus approvingly points to the Constitution and the citizens on his right as instrumental in preserving our nation.
 McNaughton believes the Constitution is “inspired of God and created by God fearing, patriotic Americans.”
 It’s the God-inspired writings of God’s human instruments.

 But the scriptures are more plain: The true Christian nation is God’s kingdom,